I/O scheduling controls how input/output operations will be submitted to

 requests are stored in queues (read and write) sorted by sector numbers.

-The DEADLINE
+The DEADLINE algorithm

 maintains two additional queues (read and write) where the requests are